 The 'Epic Southern Artfest'

 It is a feeling that Moore wants to see spread through the community of Lake City, as evidenced by the weight she threw behind ArtFields, Lake City's first art festival, launched in 2013.

-The nine-day "Epic Southern Artfest" brought visual artists in from 11 southeastern states to participate in a competition offering $100,000 in prizes.
-In offering such large prizes, the competition attracted high-quality artwork from professional artists who will be seen for decades to come.
+The eleven-day "Epic Southern Artfest" changes Lake City into a gallery as local artists display hundreds of artworks throughout the town and artists compete for $100,000 in prizes.
+In offering such large prizes, the competition attracts high-quality artwork from professional artists who will be seen for decades to come.
 The winners of the top prizes were required to leave their work in Lake City so that the town will amass a unique contemporary art collection for itself over the years.

 The artists were undoubtedly excited to be selected as some of the best in their class, but this nine-day festival was not just for them.
 ArtFields was meant to reach out to visitors to remind them of the foundation that has built America into its current state.

-"I think people in general want to move back to some authenticity," Moore says.
+"I think people in general want to move back to some authenticity," Moore said.
 "Something that feels community-based.
 We've all moved so far away from that now that people long for it."

 People are searching for creative spaces outside of the hustling life of larger cities.
 Lake City has had a pulse of creativity fueling it since the area was settled before the Revolutionary War.
 Such creativity becomes part of a culture, and it has been reawakened in Lake City residents, who were thrilled to see faces from all over the country perusing their stores.
 With changes in store for educational and technical opportunities for students and the establishment of a young professionals networking group, Moore is planting the seeds for Lake City to evolve into the kind of town that young, creative entrepreneurs will consider when laying out the kind of clean-living, local-eating, community-building life they want to create.